unicfdlab/QGDsolver/README.md

 8. reactingLagrangianQGDFoam - solver for reacting multicomponent compressible viscous perfect gas flows in a wide Mach number range with particles - from 0 to infinity
 9. scalarTransportQHDFoam - solver for scalar transport equation to demonstrate **the very basics** of QGD/QHD equations principles

+The repository is organized as follows:
+* *master* branch is used for the Doxygen-generated documents (not finished yet) and last test report
+* *digitef-dev-ABCD* - latest working version of the framework for OpenFOAM+ version *ABCD*
+* other branches are for internal use and are not intended for compilation

+Source code of releases for OpenFOAM+ are stored in *releases* section, the naming conventions are the same as for repository's branches

+In case of questions, please, write to:

+* the corresponding www.cfd-online.com Forum threads
+* Issues of this repository

 If you found these solver/solvers to be useful or you want to read about implemented numerical algorithms, please cite or refer to